karthik-d/task-manager-cli-boilerplate/description.md

    2 Complete the project
    ```

-3. A completed task is written to a `done.txt` text file.
-Each task should enapsulate all fields of the original task.
+3. Completed tasks are to be written to a `done.txt` text file.
+Each task line in this file should enapsulate all fields of the original task.

 4. Priority can be any integer _greater than_ or _equal to_ 0.
-0 being the highest priority
+0 denotes the highest priority.

-5. If two task have the same priority, the task that was added first should be displayed first.
+5. If two tasks have the same priority, the task that was added first should be displayed first.

-   The application must open the files task.txt and done.txt from where the app is run, and not where the app is located.
+   The application must open the files `task.txt` and `done.txt` from where the app is run, and not where the app is located.

+   For instance,

+   In,
    ```
    $ cd /path/to/plans